Hopac/Hopac/Docs/Programming.md

 As you can see above, I've used **delay** only once and if you count the number of words and lines, you'll find out that that the code is more concise.
-I personally find that code roughly as readable as the versions using the workflow notation.
+I personally find the monadic code roughly as readable as the workflow notation.

 Example: Kismet
 ---------------